Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 Info : Listening on port 6666 for tcl connections
 Info : Listening on port 4444 for telnet connections
 ```
+Restulting in a sucessful flashing of our FPGA.

+If we where to take example on the SVF we should be able to replicate the programming sequence with openOCD
+, allowing us to directly read out the bitstream content and remove the need for a SVF file.

+# Conclusion

+In the end, our seemingly bad idea turned out to be a rather worth while endevour.

+For 200$ we got a fully working decomissioned Alibaba Cloud accelerator featuring a Kintex UltraScale+ FPGA
+with an easily accessisble debugging/programming interface and enogth pinnout information to define our
+own constraint files.

+We also have a fully automatized vivado workflow to implement our designs and the ability to write the bitstream,
+and interface with the FPGA's internal JTAG accessible registers using
+an open source programming tool without the need for an official Xilinx programmer.

 # Ressources